 - Caroline Anstey (b 1854);

 - Charlotte Jane Anstey (b 1855, known as Jane);

 - Sarah Rebecca Anstey (b 1857, died 1859 buried in Bloxworth);

 - Isabel Anstey (b 1858);

 - James Anstey (b 1860, in 1881 he was a boarder in Morden, occupation “gamekeeper“.
 He married Mary Ann Couzens in 1886 at All Saints, Ennismore Gardens, Knightsbridge and they moved to The Kennels, Main Road, Norton, Worksop, Nottinghamshire where in 1891 James was a gamekeeper.
 By 1901 they were living in Berriedale Langwell, Latheron, Caithness, Scotland; James was still a gamekeeper.
-They had children Herbert Lawrence Anstey (b 1888 Norton – an Anstey Hero); William George Anstey (b 1889 Norton – an Anstey Hero); Reginald Anstey (b 1891 Norton – an Anstey Hero); and Edith A. Anstey (b 1896 Latheron, Caithness).
+They had children Herbert Lawrence Anstey (b 1888 Norton – an Anstey Hero); William George Anstey (b 1889 Norton – an Anstey Hero); Reginald Anstey (b 1891 Norton – an Anstey Hero); and Edith Anne Anstey (b 1896 Latheron, Caithness).
+The family were still in Caithness in the 1911 Census.
 James Anstey died in Scotland in 1935 “aged 74“; he was buried at Berriedale Parish Churchyard);

 - Bessie Amelia Anstey (b 1863); and

 - Clara Ruth Anstey (b 1870, known as Ruth).